 As you notice, in my work as ingeneer, I like to be exact.
 Following the proverb: The job is only complete when all paperwork is done.

 In the headline, I also mentioned the word artistic.
 You may wonder how the left brain activity of ingeneering can harmonise with the Arts?
 In my life, curiosity would find creative expression not only in ingeneering but also in Arts.
-Soon I discovered that there is no difference between the two.
+Soon I discovered that concerning creativity there is no difference between the two.
 Even the manifestation follows similar processes.
 I write more about this in my article Art in Ingeneering

-No worries, it is not as much about me than about my adventures working as ingeneer.
-The ingeneering topics I have written about are the reason for starting this site, which did not fit any of my other blogs… My other Sites.
+No worries, this site is not as much about me but rather about my adventures working as ingeneer.
+The ingeneering topics I have written about are the reason for starting this site, which did not fit any of My other Sites.
 That’s why I started this site.

 Primarily and as always is: Enjoy